Branson determined to find cause of Virgin spaceship crash, pilots identified

 "If we can overcome it, we will make absolutely certain that the dream lives on," he said.

-He was flying for the ninth time aboard SpaceShipTwo, including serving as the co-pilot on the vehicle's first rocket-powered test flight on April 29, 2013, according to his biography on the company's website.
+Alsbury was flying for the ninth time aboard SpaceShipTwo, including serving as the co-pilot on its first rocket-powered test flight on April 29, 2013, according to his biography on the company's website.

-He was found dead in the aircraft, Kern County Sheriff Donny Youngblood said on Friday.

-Siebold parachuted from SpaceShipTwo and was found a mile from the fuselage, Youngblood said.
-He had moderate to major injuries and was taken by helicopter to Antelope Valley Hospital, the Sheriff's Office said in a statement.
+Siebold parachuted from SpaceShipTwo and was found with serious injuries by rescuers, who took him by helicopter to Antelope Valley Hospital, the Kern County Sheriff's Office said in a statement.

-Siebold had been the pilot alongside Alsbury on SpaceShipTwo's maiden test flight last year, according to Scaled Composites.
+He was alert and talking with his family and doctors on Saturday, Scaled Composites said in a statement, but National Transportation Safety Board acting chairman Christopher Hart said his agency's investigators have not yet interviewed Siebold at the advice of his doctors.

 Friday's crash was the second disaster in less than a week suffered by a private space company, dealing a blow to the fledgling commercial space industry that has been taking on work traditionally done by governments.